Lindsay Sandiford: UK government legal challenge

-On the day Sandiford lodged her preliminary appeal the London-based law firm Leigh Day which is working with Reprieve on her behalf said it would seek a judicial review of the UK government's position that it does not provide funds for the legal representation of British nationals facing criminal proceedings overseas.
+On the day Sandiford lodged her preliminary appeal the London-based law firm Leigh Day, which is working with Reprieve on her behalf, said it would seek a judicial review of the UK government's position that it does not provide funds for the legal representation of British nationals facing criminal proceedings overseas.
 Reprieve believed that by not providing Sandiford, a British citizen, with financial help to cover her legal costs the government had breached its obligations towards her.
 The legal challenge was heard at the High Court before Mrs Justice Gloster and Mrs Justice Nicola Davies on 31 January, but the case was dismissed.
 The judges ruled that Sandiford had "no reasonable prospect of success", remarks that attracted criticism from anti–death penalty campaigners.

-Sandiford appealed against this decision, but it was again rejected at the High Court in April 2013, by a three-judge panel, chaired by Master of the Rolls Lord Dyson.
+Sandiford appealed against this decision, but it was again rejected at the High Court in April 2013, by a three-judge panel chaired by Master of the Rolls Lord Dyson.
 By then Sandiford's first line of appeal against her death sentence had been rejected, and she required £6,000 towards her legal costs for the next stage of her appeal.
 In his summing up on 22 April Lord Dyson said that it was "most unfortunate" Sandiford required "relatively speaking ... [a] very small sum indeed" for her legal costs, but that this "cannot affect the principle that we have had to consider and it cannot affect our decision.
 It may be that other means may be found to secure the relatively small sum in the course of the next few days."
 The judges published their reasons for rejecting the appeal on 22 May.
 In the written judgement, Lord Dyson said that Sandiford had argued the Foreign Secretary's position was "unlawful" but that the High Court had been "right to conclude" it was not.
 "As the Secretary of State concedes, it would be possible to produce a policy under which funds for legal representation were made available to British nationals in certain defined circumstances...But the question is not whether the Secretary of State could produce a different policy which many would regard as fairer and more reasonable and humane than the present policy.
 It is whether the policy that he has produced is irrational.
 I am in no doubt that the policy is not irrational.
 It is based on reasoning which is coherent and which is neither arbitrary nor perverse."

 In a written interview with BBC Radio 5 Live presenter Victoria Derbyshire shortly after the UK appeal was rejected, Sandiford said that the Foreign Office's stance was "tantamount to condoning the death penalty" and claimed she was receiving little support from them.
 "The government and FCO are doing all they can to resist me at this difficult time."

+Release

+On 21 October 2025, it was announced that the Indonesian and UK governments had reached an agreement, and that Sandiford would be released and allowed to return to the UK.